RoR-ecommerce/fitness-tracker/README.md

 Please make sure your Ruby version manager files are in global git ignores and do not commit them to the repository.

+Please use modern Ruby syntax that was introduced in 1.9+

 Rails
 -----